aashifuxdev/Git-book/README.md

 **Choose how you want to start**

-GitBook welcomes you to your new site and asks how you'd like to begin.
+Replaced the word welcomes you to your new site and asks how you'd like to begin.

 <a class="button secondary"></a>Starting pointBest for